DWandless/DFA_PathFinding_GrandPrix/README.md

 ## The students main choice should be their "engine" - which path finding algorithm they choose to use

 ## Ontop of this we might add some sort of other parts to swap out, this will be enforeced by some of point/economy system where the students only have so many points to upgrade their car

+## Algorithms we aim to implement support for include: Depth, breath, dijktra, A*, JPS (Jump Point Search)